milostomic/implementation-guides/netverify/netverify-web-v4-migration.md

 # Netverify Web v4 Migration Guide

-Welcome to the new Netverify web client!
+Welcome to the new Netverify Web client!

 This document is intended as a reference manual for customers migrating from Netverify Web v3 to Netverify Web v4. ([Which version of the Netverify Web client I am using?](https://support.jumio.com/hc/en-us/articles/360007401353))

-It provides an overview of the significant changes in the new web client and describes the adjustments that will be need to be made to your implementation to use the new version.
+It provides an overview of the significant changes in the new client and describes the adjustments that will be need to be made to your implementation to use the new version.

 <br>